 The advantage of the recommended "trial run" will enable progressive employers to identify and diffuse any discrimination issues before they hit.
 It will also provide an invaluable opportunity for employers to analyse and stress-test areas within the business that may be contributing to the existence of any GPG.
 Given that many measures to reduce or eliminate a GPG may take some time in terms of recruitment and/or promotion of females to more senior roles, acting early is vital.

 The Bill will now be debated before both Houses of the Oireachtas, following which amendments may be made.

-For more information in relation to this topic, please contact Ailbhe Dennehy, Senior Associate, or any member of the A&L Goodbody's Employment team.
+For more information in relation to this topic please contact any member of the A&L Goodbody's Employment team.